am-central-365/back-end/README.md

 ```

 Note:
-when building for the first time or running with "clean" option, the
+when building for the first time or running with `clean` option, the
 build fails on tests, complaining it can't find ssh-key.pub.
 Skip the
 tests for the first time: